- Atopic dermatitis is a chronic, intermittent disease. It is most prevalent in children but affects all ages.

 Other body areas can be affected with more erythema or more dull, less erythematous eczematous plaques.

-Excoriated, fissured, lichenified erythematous plaques of atopic dermatitis in a bilateral, symmetric distribution affecting the popliteal fossa, a commonly-affected site.
+Excoriated, fissured, lichenified erythematous plaques of atopic dermatitis in a bilateral, symmetric distribution affecting the popliteal fossa, a commonly affected site.

+Fissuring is common in the retroauricular fold.
 Bacterial superinfection (seen as crusting) within fissures is a common complication.

-Hyperlinearity of the palms.
+Hyperlinearity of the palms is often seen.

-Principles of Management of Atopic Dermatitis
+General Principles of Management

-Effective management must address 4 major issues:
+Effective management of atopic dermatitis must address 4 major issues:

 - Regular use of emollients during and between flares can provide effective hydration.